 Contact mental health services

-If you are already receiving support from mental health services you should have a care plan.
-This will include details of who you should contact in a crisis
+In the first instance, if you are already receiving support from mental health services you should have a care plan.
+This will include details of who you should contact in a crisis.
+If you are concerned about an immediate risk of harm - either to yourself or someone else - then phone 999.

-If you can't find your care plan, contact your our Community Mental Health Team (CMHT) during the day, 9am - 5pm from Monday to Friday.
+If you can't find your care plan, contact your community team during the day, 9am - 5pm from Monday to Friday.
 Ask for your care co-ordinator or the person on duty.
-Outside of these times, you can contact your local Home Treatment Team.

 Our information line is available 24 hours a day to point you in the right direction about where to get help.
 The number is 0800 731 2864.